bighill/headless-node-session-auth/README.md

 ## Github Actions

-Included are some working samples of useful CI/CD tasks for development (though deployment tasks are not included).
+Included are some working samples of useful CI/CD tasks for development.
 When a PR is created in Github, these _actions_ will fire:

 - Test backend